sumedhekaru/Analyzing-Neighborhoods/README.md

 is Downtown, Downtown West, etc. But the distance is not the only thing I am looking at.
 I found that we had these venues belongs to 177 different unique categories.

-\newpage
-    \hypertarget{analyze-each-neighborhood-to-find-how-many-unique-catogories-are-belongs-to-each-neighborhood}{%
-\subsection{Analyze Each Neighborhood to find how many unique catogories are belongs to each neighborhood}\label{analyze-each-neighborhood-to-find-how-many-unique-catogories-are-belongs-to-each-neighborhood}}
+### Analyze Each Neighborhood to find how many unique catogories are belongs to each neighborhood

     My goal was to find the best neighborhood that has so many different amenities close by.
 I was planning to use the k-means algorithm.
 For